richardartoul/Education/README.md

 1. [Combining Promises and Generators to Write Elegant Asynchronous Code in JavaScript](http://richardartoul.github.io/javascript/2015/07/16/promises-generators.html) - A blog post that I wrote.
 2. [JavaScript Hidden Classes and Inline Caching in V8](http://richardartoul.github.io/jekyll/update/2015/04/26/hidden-classes.html) - A blog post I wrote that covers how the V8 engine optimizes your code under the hood.

+#### Python

+1. [Python's Innards: Objects 101](http://tech.blog.aknin.name/2010/05/12/pythons-innards-objects-101/) - Part 1 of a series that explains how Python works under the hood.
+A little difficult to follow (especially if you're unfamiliar with C or how virtual machines / compilers work), but an eye-opening read.

 ### Computer Science

 #### Concurrency, Parallelism, Threads, and Multithreading